hoereth/imageio-icns/README.md

-# ICNS-Plugin (javax.imageio.ImageIO)
+# ICNS-Plugin for javax.imageio.ImageIO

 Allows Java's ImageIO to write the [Apple Icon Image Format](https://en.wikipedia.org/wiki/Apple_Icon_Image_format).

 Restrictions: Only one resolution will be included in the output file.
-Reading is not supported, just writing.
+Reading is **not** supported, just **writing**.

 ## Acceptable Input Image Dimensions